Khokhlov-creator/Determinant_finder/README.md

 - Ensure sufficient memory when testing large matrices.
 - Multi-threaded performance may vary based on CPU cores and memory bandwidth.

-## Future Enhancements
-- Improve numerical stability using LU decomposition.
-- Add support for custom thread counts.
-- Add error handling for malformed input files.

 ## Conclusion
 This program demonstrates how threading can significantly reduce computation time for large matrix operations.
 The multi-threaded approach is beneficial for large matrices where parallel processing can optimize the workload.

-For any issues or contributions, please raise an issue or submit a pull request on the project repository.